2009 Norwegian parliamentary election: Christian Democratic

 According to election analysts, the Christian Democratic Party was able to win more votes because of its strong opposition to the Marriage Act of 2008, which gave gay people the right to marry.
 They believed that same-sex marriage would damage children's upbringing, and party leader Dagfinn Høybråten claimed that marriage is primarily for a man and a woman.

 During the national convention, Høybråten made a speech attacking the Red-Green Coalition.
 His most important message was an attack on the market economy and consumer thinking in Norway.
 In a later statement, Høybråten said "I challenge those on the Right who have conservative values, those who are not so concerned about dollars, cents and calculators".
 He later admitted it would be hard to work with the Conservatives if they won the election.

 A major problem facing the party was that it lost right-leaning Christian voters to the Progress Party.
-Many of these voters believed that the party would not be able to defend "Christian traditions" in Norway, because of its strong opposition to a government run by the Progress party.
+A number of these voters believed that the party would not be able to defend "Christian traditions" in Norway, because of its strong opposition to a government run by the Progress party.
 Another problem facing the party was that it was unable to refresh its image among voters.

 Høybråten stated that his party would not be part of a coalition with the Progress Party, but had not ruled out supporting such a government.
 The Christian Democrats' preference for a coalition was with the Liberals and the Conservatives.
 In total, the Christian Democrats were able to gather 5.5% of the vote, a decrease from the 6.7% achieved in the 2005 election.
 After the announcement of their results, Deputy Leader Inger Lise Hansen sparked unrest within the party.
 She felt that it had become too "narrow" and wanted it to return to the "generous and popular image" it enjoyed during the 1990s.
 Another faction within the party wanted Høybråten to resign as party leader.